Proof-of-work consensus by quantum sampling

 The second issue is that PoW assumes only classical computers are available as mining resources.
 Quantum computing technology, while only at the prototype stage now, is rapidly developing.
-Quantum computers running Grover's search algorithm \cite{10.1145/237814.237866}, can achieve a quadratic speedup in solving unstructured problems like inverting one-way functions.
+Quantum computers running Grover's search algorithm \cite{Grover}, can achieve a quadratic speedup in solving unstructured problems like inverting one-way functions.
 This means if they were integrated into PoW, the progress-free condition would no longer apply and the probability of solving the problem grows super-linearly with computational time spent \footnote{Specifically the probability to solve in time $t$ grows like \mbox{$p(t)=\sin^2(ct)$}, where \mbox{$c=O(\sqrt{D/H})$}, $H$ is the size of the search domain for the one-way function, and $D$ is the number of satisfying arguments.}.
-An adversarial network of future quantum computers performing PoW consensus will have radically different behaviour, such as probabilistic computing strategies and large fluctuations in the time to solve \cite{LRS18}.
-Workarounds can be found, such as using random beacons which interrupt the search progress of quantum computers by periodically announcing new puzzles to be solved, as suggested in Ref.~\cite{cryptoeprint:2022/1423}.
-However, as quantum computers speedup and are parallelized, the frequency of beacons will need to increase to avoid distortions in the consensus dynamics.
+This can distort network dynamics in a variety of ways.
+One example \cite{Sattath2020} is the case of an isolated quantum miner competing against classical miners.
+Normally, after a block has been successfully won but not verified by the entire network a miner who receives this block would cease working on it and start mining a new block on top of it.
+Instead, a quantum miner in the middle of a Grover search can choose to measure their register mid-computation, and if they succeed, broadcast the answer to the network.
+Because of imperfect connectivity, their solution might be accepted by a majority of the nodes instead of the first solver.
+Another scenario is a network with all quantum miners.
+Because of partial progress, the miners have a chance to win early and a mixed Nash equilibrium strategy results which favours a probabilistic distribution of times to measure~\cite{Lee2018StrategiesFQ}.
+This can introduce substantial fluctuations in the time to verify transactions.
+Workarounds can be found, such as requiring the miners to commit to a time to mine before they begin~\cite{Sattath2020} or using random beacons that interrupt the search progress of quantum computers by periodically announcing new puzzles to be solved~\cite{cryptoeprint:2022/1423}.
+However, time stamps can be spoofed and as quantum computers speed up and are parallelized, the frequency of interrupting beacons will need to increase to avoid distortions in the consensus dynamics.
 A future-proofed consensus algorithm should take quantum processing into account as a core resource.